Gabrielhdsr/Gabrielhdsr/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning Java and database.
+:books: I’m currently learning Data Science.

 ## About me